quasarframework/quasar-framework.org/source/components/datatable.md

 ```

 ## Internationalization
-The default value of the different QTable labels are taken care of by default through [Quasar I18n](/components/internationalization.html).
+The default values of the different QTable labels are taken care of by default through [Quasar I18n](/components/internationalization.html).
 If your desired language pack is missing, please provide a PR for it.

 ## QTable Vue Properties
 | Vue Property | Type | Description |